arufa-research/junokit/packages/junokit/sample-project/README.md

   - `junokit test` runs the mocha in project root.

-In the `sample-project` folder you'll have following items:
+In the project folder you'll have following items:

 - `contracts/`: Directory for contracts files: